ADA 2019 In Review

 Most impressive study results

 TB: The results of the Tandem Control-IQ International Diabetes Closed Loop (iDCL) trial study were incredible.
-Over 70% time in range with that number reaching 76% overnight is really amazing.
+Over 70 percent time in range with that number reaching 76 percent overnight is really amazing.
 As someone living with T1D, I can’t believe how close we are to having a multitude of viable closed loop options.

 TB: I was blown away by both how big and how small the diabetes community is.
 The number of attendees was staggering (over 15,000) and yet everyone seemed to know everyone else.
 I can’t count how many times I saw people run into old friends or former colleagues, and how well-known most of the speakers were among the audience.